Albert0i/RU204/article.md

 #### Section 3

 Access Model includes all static/dynamic overhead on disk or memory in order to enable certain kind of access method on storage model, ie. user data.
-This covers index, view, temporary file etc. RDBMS is resp;onsible for maintaining these data and everyone takes it for granted...
+This covers index, view, temporary file etc. RDBMS is responsible for maintaining these data and we already take it for granted...

 Under RDBMS, this cost is invisible but perceptible.
 A INSERT/UPDATE/DELETE runs significantly slower than a SELECT statement.
 Because write operation is slower than read operation on disk.
-Because it's necessary update indexes.
-As far as i can test, around 3 times slower...
+Because it's necessary update indexes, which are on disk also.

 I'm furiously obstinate to separate storage and access model because very bit of resource should count on modern application system.